-Bradford is a professional in the aerospace industry.
-While Bradford has a passion for science and technology, he also has another passion that runs just as deep, which is music.
+Bradford has a deep passion for music.
 A lifelong musician, Bradford began playing the guitar as an early teen and quickly outpaced all of his instructors.
 For many years thereafter, Bradford played in numerous bands covering primarily top 40 rock, hard rock/ heavy metal, and original indie rock styles, and released three CDs.
 Having tired of the demands of constantly performing by the mid ‘00s, Bradford turned his attention to composing original music and built a home studio.
 In the studio, Bradford brought the rigor of scientific discipline to the recording process while maintaining the essential “Bradford” feel and style for which he is known.
 Bradford’s goal was to produce an album of songs that would “sing without singing.”
 In the studio, Bradford uses no other musicians, and is involved in every aspect of the production.
 Drums are loop performances, or programmed, and all other instruments (bass, keyboards, and guitars) are played live.
 Bradford’s close attention to detail ensures that every aspect of a song is well structured, great sounding, and reflects his

 Bradford (Bradford Watson) released his second album titled You’re Doing It Wrong last summer.
 After listening I wish I had heard it when it came out!
 It’s never too late for great music, especially guitar based rock!